BraucheeinPsychologe/AstroBox-Pi5/README.md

 - Some minor config changes were made (e.g. `config.txt`, `cmdline.txt`) to ensure Pi 5 compatibility.

 This method preserves the core functionality of AstroBox while unlocking Pi 5 support.

 ---

+## ⚠️ Known Issues

+- **Hotspot mode is not working**
+  The AstroBox Hotspot (Access Point) fails to start properly on the Pi 5.
+  However, **WiFi, USB, and Ethernet are working fine**, so connecting to your local network is still possible.

+---